-To help online retailers with that tricky task, I’ve put together the ultimate list of eCommerce email marketing tools and actionable tactics every marketer should know.
-And you are not an exception!
+To help you do it right, I’ve put together the ultimate list of eCommerce email marketing tools and actionable tactics.

 This email marketing guide will help you:

-- level up conversion rates and average ROI of your email campaigns with just a wave of a magic wand;
+- Boost conversion rates and the average ROI of your email campaigns with little effort;

-- set up a funnel that works, guiding your leads through the buyer journey;
+- Set up a funnel that works, guiding your leads from discovery to conversion;

-- knock cart abandonment down and gently force customers to come back and purchase;
+- Reduce cart abandonment by persuading customers to come back and purchase;

-- polish your commercial and transactional emails until they shine;
+- Polish your transactional emails until they shine;

-Grab this essential guide full of email marketing tips and start implementing this useful knowledge today.
+Grab this essential guide full of email marketing tips and start implementing the useful tips inside today.

 Here’s a quick overview of the contents: